microsoft/playwright/docs/src/test-global-setup-teardown-js.md

 ### Teardown

 You can teardown your setup by adding a [`property: TestProject.teardown`] property to your setup project.
-This will run after all dependencies have run.
+This will run after all dependent projects have run.

 First we add a new project into the projects array and give it a name such as 'cleanup db'.
 We then give it a [`property: TestProject.testMatch`] property in order to match the file called `global.teardown.ts`: